2p990i9hpral/LingQ_Add-On/README.md

 *   **Appearance Customization:**
     *   Adjustable font size and line height for improved readability.
-    *   Dark and Light color themes, with customizable color palette.
+    *   Dark and Light color themes, with customizable color palette, including the background color for known words.
 *   **Vocabulary Downloading:**
     *   Download known and unknown words and phrases from the LingQ interface in CSV format.
 *   **Workflow Enhancements:**
-    *   Keyboard controls for common tasks (marking words as known, enabling/disabling full screen for video, moving video time, copying selected vocab, or inputing meaning for vocab.
+    *   Keyboard controls for common tasks such as marking words as known, enabling/disabling full screen for video, moving video time, or copying selected vocab.
     *   Optional automatic lesson completion upon audio or video completion.
     *   Improved sentence focus ensures sentence being played is automatically moved to the center of the screen.
     *   Reset course to first position button.
     *   Known words indicator on the library page with percentage detail.
     *   Default course sorting option.
+*   **Chat Widget:**
+    *   An AI-powered chat widget for interacting with the lesson content.
+    *   An AI-based TTS model that substitutes original one.
-*   Enhanced YouTube player compatibility:
+*   Enhanced YouTube player:
-    *   Enables keyboard control on the player.
     *   Turns on caption default.
     *   Disables the player controller.
     *   Adds a video progress indicator synced with the audio player's progress.
-*   Smooth scrolling for better reading flow.

 ## Installation

 1. Install a userscript manager like [Tampermonkey](https://www.tampermonkey.net/) or [GreaseMonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).
-3. Install the script from https://greasyfork.org/en/scripts/533096-lingq-addon.
+2. Install the script from [Project page](https://greasyfork.org/en/scripts/533096-lingq-addon).
-4. Visit LingQ, and the addon features will be active on reader pages.
+3. Visit [LingQ](https://lingq.com/), and the addon features will be active on reader pages.

 ## Usage